Usmanmd009/pharmaceutical_Sales_Analysis/README.md

 - Total number of distributors 254k.

-- Top 4 sales team.
-Delta has the highest sales with 363,534,1332
+- Top 4 sales team: Delta has the highest sales with 363,534,1332

--
+- Sales by sub-channel: Retail has the highest sales with about 28.33% of the total sales recorded.

+- Sales by country: Germany has the total sales with about 96% of the total sales

 ## Conclusions And Recommendations